rrcobb/snake_game/README.md

     - https://stackoverflow.com/questions/30291757/attaching-an-icon-resource-to-a-rust-application
 - pause menu
 - handle menu navigation keyboard events
-- respond to click events on a menu
+- respond to click events on the menu
+- base64 encode / decode the scores file
 - settings menu
 - (user editable) game settings: size, speed, colors, icons?
 - wrap at the edges (currently, die at edges) (as a setting?)
-- names for the high scores
+- names associated with the high scores
 - buffer the input
 - handle window resize well